ABOUT US, Cinema Salem

 Marshall Strauss and Elaine Gerdine

-Marshall and Elaine have lived in Salem since 2001, arriving from Washington DC and many points beyond.
+Marshall and Elaine (yes, we're married) have lived in Salem since 2001, arriving from Washington DC and many points beyond.
 Admitted rookies in the cinema business, they bring business and creative experience in an array of other fields.
 They also confess a love of learning curves and the desire to sustain and expand a beloved community asset.

 Before becoming a cinema mogul, Marshall spent his working years in the worlds of nonprofits, politics, and human rights advocacy (